 In a separate statement, Stellar Diamonds said it has refinanced its existing US1.2 million convertible loan note with note holders Deutsche Balaton, Creditforce Ltd, and its non-executive director Steven Poulton.

 Shares in the company got a nice boost on the news, trading up 7.7% to 4.84p in London at 12:44PM.
 However, they have fallen 33% so far this year, leaving it with a market capitalization of just 1.4 million pounds (about $1.8 million).

 The diamond miner decided to offload those units to focus on its Tongo-Tonguma project in Sierra Leone, which has the potential to generate earnings of $45 million a year, according to the company.

-It is estimated the mine in Sierra Leone, the country’s second largest diamond project ever, could produce 200,000 carats per year, generating more than $45 million annually, over a minimum mine life of 21 years.
+It is estimated the mine in Sierra Leone, the country’s second largest diamond project ever, could produce 200,000 carats per year over a minimum mine life of 21 years.